Seminary Governance

 The Vice Rector assists the President-Rector as delegated and oversees the discipline of the student body.

-Position open.
+Position open

-Department Directors for the Dimensions of Formation
+Coordinators of the Dimensions of Priestly Formation

-Director of Spiritual Formation: Reverend William Dillard of the Diocese of San Diego
+Coordinator of Spiritual Formation: Reverend William Dillard of the Diocese of San Diego

 Episcopal Council

-The membership of the Episcopal Council consists of the bishops, superiors and vocation directors of the dioceses and religious orders served by the seminary.
+The membership of the Episcopal Council consists of the bishops, superiors, and vocation directors of the dioceses and religious orders served by the Seminary.
 It serves as a consultative body for the Chancellor and the President-Rector regarding matters of priestly formation and the training of seminarians.

 Seminary Decision-Making